This post appeared on Tiny Buddha.

 If I perceive myself as not good enough, stupid, intelligent, ugly, annoying, gorgeous, slim, or fat, that’s not the absolute truth, but my own truth, and what I believe to be right.
 That’s nothing but thought, a representation of my opinion of who I am.
 The same thing is valid when I let people tell me what they think about me.
 In reality, I am as I am.
 What people see in me is a matter of self-perception, filtered through their own lenses, and it has nothing to do with me.

 Take beauty, for example.
 It’s a norm.
-In the Eastern-European culture that raised me, beautiful generally associates with being slim, so some people could think I am overweight.
+In the Eastern-European culture that raised me, beautiful generally associate with being slim, so some people could think I am overweight.
 However, during my trip to India years ago, I was suggested to gain some weight.
 We are all shaped by cultures and the societies we grew up in.